virtusize/virtusize.github.io/source/find-by-fit/index.rst

 Integrating Find by fit on your page is done in three simple steps:

-1. Provide a product feed URL - see :ref:`label-product-feed`.
+1. Provide a product feed URL - see :ref:`label-fbf-product-feed`.
 2. Add a new page with Find by fit integration - see :ref:`label-page-integration`.
 3. Update product page integration to support Find by fit - see :ref:`label-product-page`.

-.. _label-product-feed:
+.. _label-fbf-product-feed:

 Product feed
 ------------